-During the term of this contract, Mitigation Services shall be required to pay FWC a minimum annual fee equal to the Base Fee, plus applicable sales tax, in advance on the effective date of the contract and on each subsequent anniversary of the effective date of the contract.
+• Equitable compensation, required pursuant to paragraph 18-2.018(2)(i), F.A.C., will be determined by the highest dollar amount among the following calculations: During the term of this contract, Mitigation Services shall be required to pay FWC a minimum annual fee equal to the Base Fee, plus applicable sales tax, in advance on the effective date of the contract and on each subsequent anniversary of the effective date of the contract.
 In addition to the Base Fee, Mitigation Services shall also be required to pay to FWC the following Supplemental Payment at the end of each contract year unless the Base Fee exceeds both Supplemental Payment amounts: - \$394,500, divided by the total number of mitigation bank credits authorized by the SFWMD permit and multiplied by the number of credits sold in a contract year, less the Base Fee; or - Six percent of the gross sale price of each mitigation bank credit sold in a contract year, less the Base Fee, whichever is higher.
 Over the life of the contract, Mitigation Services shall be required to pay FWC a minimum of \$394,500.
 To ensure this payment, Mitigation Services will either pay FWC a \$39,450 annual payment due at the beginning of each year, for the first ten years, or a surety bond that guarantees that when the contract terminates, FWC will receive a minimum of \$394,500.
-The contract and/or land cannot be used as collateral to obtain a surety bond.
+Neither the contract, nor the land, can be used as collateral to obtain a surety bond.
 Details will be defined in the final contract. - Per paragraph 18-2.018(2)(k)2, F.A.C., Mitigation Services shall be required to pay for the cost of the appraisal totaling approximately \$6,500. - The SFWMD will be the permitting agency for the mitigation bank. - Mitigation Services shall set aside a portion of the proceeds from each sale of a full or partial mitigation credit at Lemon Grove in a maintenance endowment for the perpetual maintenance of the property.
 FWC, as lessee of the land, and/or the Board of Trustees, as owner of the land, will be responsible for the perpetual maintenance of the property.
-At the completion of the construction phase of the SFWMD permit, FWC agrees to accept the permit for operational and maintenance responsibilities and will be bound by all terms and conditions of the permit.
+At the completion of the construction phase of the SFWMD permit, FWC has agreed to accept the permit for operation and maintenance responsibilities and will be bound by all terms and conditions of the permit.
 The funding will be based on the sales of mitigation credits only.
-However, this will not relieve Mitigation Services from any other regulatory requirements or obligations. - The contract is not assignable or transferrable.
+However, this will not relieve Mitigation Services from any other regulatory requirements or obligations. - The contract is not assignable or transferrable. - Upon the expiration or termination of Mitigation Services' contract, FWC will neither operate any mitigation banking activities on the Lemon Grove property nor sell any mitigation bank credits.
+Board of Trustees Agenda - March 10, 2009 Substitute Page Thirteen Substitute Item 4, cont.